sgrill1/JavaWebDevSpark/README.md

 ### Slugify

-* The slugify dependency used to generate a meaningful name for URL's that would otherwise be accessed through an ID (https://github.com/slugify/slugify)
+* The slugify dependency used to generate a meaningful name for individual page URL's that would otherwise be accessed through an ID (https://github.com/slugify/slugify)

 ## Dependencies
 See the pom.xml file